callmephilip/chatzilla/Readme.md

 ### Let's deploy

-Tons are users out there are looking forward to experiencing the new version of Chatzilla.
+Tons of users out there are looking forward to experiencing the new version of Chatzilla.
 Commit your changes, and push.

 ### Before you panic